Network Intrusion Detection: Evolution from Conventional Approaches to LLM Collaboration and Emerging Risks: Neural Network-based Network Intrusion Detection: Capabilities and Limitations

 \subsection{Single NN Model-Based Approaches}

-In the early days of using neural network (NN)-based models, researchers attempted to implement intrusion detection systems (IDS) using single NN models, starting with a single MLP (Multi-Layer Perceptron) model. \cite{3.1} (2001) trained a backpropagation neural network (of the MLP type) to detect novel attacks (anomaly detection)—they showed how to train neural networks to generalize to previously unseen attack patterns and discussed the issues of feature design and generalization in intrusion detection systems. \cite{3.2} (2002) empirically compared NN models (MLP/backpropagation) and SVMs (Support Vector Machines) to achieve high accuracy on the KDD/DARPA benchmark; they also investigated reduced feature models (using feature subsets) and reported practical performance trade-offs.
-This is an early and widely cited IEEE conference paper demonstrating the applicability of MLPs to intrusion detection system (IDS) benchmarks. \cite{3.3} (2004) implemented a multilayer perceptron (MLP) for multiclass classification of attack types (not just binary abnormal/normal) and compared several hidden layer configurations and regularization settings.
-The paper represents an early 2000s effort to use a single MLP for multiclass intrusion detection (IDS) tasks.
-Several other models have also been used. \cite{4.25} (2014) introduced the deep belief network (DBN) to the field of intrusion detection, and proposed an intrusion identification model based on it. \cite{4.26} (2015) proposed a stacked autoencoder (SAE) deep network for network traffic identification.
-Experimental results using a real-world dataset collected from the authors' corporate network show that the proposed scheme performs well. \cite{4.28} (2015) used a deep belief network (DBN) trained with a restricted Boltzmann machine (RBM) to classify traffic data.
-The study claims that their method performs significantly better than the DBN-SVM method \cite{4.29} (2011), where DBN is used for feature extraction and SVM is used for classification.
+In the early days of using neural network (NN)-based models, researchers attempted to implement NIDS using single NN models, starting with a single MLP (Multi-Layer Perceptron) model. \cite{3.1} (2001) trained a backpropagation neural network (of the MLP type) to detect novel attacks (anomaly detection)—they showed how to train neural networks to generalize to previously unseen attack patterns and discussed the issues of feature design and generalization in NIDSs. \cite{3.2} (2002) empirically compared NN models (MLP/backpropagation) and SVMs (Support Vector Machines) to achieve high accuracy on the KDD/DARPA benchmark; they also investigated reduced feature models (using feature subsets) and reported practical performance trade-offs.
+This is an early and widely cited IEEE conference paper demonstrating the applicability of MLPs to NIDS benchmarks. \cite{3.3} (2004) implemented a multilayer perceptron (MLP) for multiclass classification of attack types (not just binary abnormal/normal) and compared several hidden layer configurations and regularization settings.
+The paper represents an early 2000s effort to use a single MLP for multiclass intrusion detection (NIDS) tasks.
+Several other models have also been used. \cite{4.26} (2015) proposed a stacked autoencoder (SAE) deep network for network traffic identification.
+Experimental results using a real-world dataset collected from the authors' corporate network show that the proposed scheme performs well.